DigitalGoldfish/gatsby-starter-netlify-cms/src/pages/product/product.md

   blurbs:
     - image: /img/coffee.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell green and double-roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.